rspamd/rspamd.com/doc/modules/rbl.md

 }
 ~~~

-To combine multiply selectors in one query you can set `selector_flatten` to `false`.
+To combine multiple selectors in one query you can set `selector_flatten` to `false`.
 For example to create query to RBL like: `from-sha256.rcpt-sha256`:

 ~~~hcl
 selector_flatten = false;